 This fundamental disconnect creates fragmented solutions that only address parts of the problem and interventions that do not effectively improve life outcomes for families.

-Building on our engagement with more than 38,000 people with lived experience in 2020 and 2021, the Lived Experience Network is an accessible virtual community among current and former foster youth, biological parents, and kin caregivers.
+Building on our engagement with more than 38,000 people with lived experience in 2020 and 2021, the Lived Experience Engine is an accessible virtual community among current and former foster youth, biological parents, and kin caregivers.

 The Lived Experience Network will allow Think of Us and its partners to create opportunities and pathways for people with lived experience to: